Curtana: Earl of Chester

 The tradition for the Earl of Chester to carry the sword at the monarch's coronation was asserted during the 1236 ceremony by the 7th Earl, i.e., John of Scotland, Earl of Huntingdon, who asserted the right to carry two swords because he held offices of two earldoms, as documented in the Red Book of the Exchequer.
-This cause immediate friction with other earls, but the king interceded, so it was decided that Chester, Warwick, and Lincoln would carry a sword each.
+This caused immediate friction with other earls, but the king interceded, so it was decided that Chester, Warwick, and Lincoln would carry a sword each.
 It is not certain how far back this privilege dates, but perhaps it started with Ranulf de Blondeville, 6th Earl of Chester.
 It has been speculated that this Ranulf may have carried Curtana at Richard Lionheart's second coronation in 1194.
 (Note: As aforementioned, at Richard I's first coronation in 1189, it is at least known that three ceremonial swords were used.)

 Until the 14th century, it remained the job of the Earl of Chester to carry the sword during the coronation ceremony.
 Today, another high-ranking peer of the realm is chosen by the monarch for this privilege.
 When not in use, the sword is on display with the other Crown Jewels in the Jewel House at the Tower of London.